 |Jessie Junfang ZHENG

 Partners may elect to retire from the partnership at any time.
 All partners except continuity partners are required to retire upon reaching the age of sixty or upon termination of their qualifying employment.
-Continuity partners may remain partners until they elect to retire from the partnership, die or are incapacitated or are removed as partners.
-Either two or three partners may be designated as continuity partners at a time, with Jack Ma and Joe Tsai serving as the initial continuity partners.
-Continuity partners are either designated by a retiring continuity partner or by the serving continuity partners.
+Jack Ma and Joe Tsai are designated as continuity partners, who may remain partners until they reach the age of seventy (and this age limit may be extended by a majority votes of all partners), elect to retire from the partnership, die or are incapacitated or are removed as partners.
 Any partner, including continuity partners, may be removed upon the vote of a simple majority of all partners present at a duly-called meeting of partners for violations of certain standards set forth in the partnership agreement, including failure to actively promote our mission, vision and values, fraud, gross misconduct or gross negligence.
 As with other partners, continuity partners must maintain the shareholding levels required by us of all partners as described below.
-Partners who retire from the partnership upon meeting certain age and service requirements may be designated as honorary partners by the partnership committee.
-Honorary partners may not act as partners, but may be entitled to allocations from the deferred portion of the annual cash bonus pool described below as retirement pension payments.
-Continuity partners will not be eligible to receive allocations from the annual cash bonus pool if they cease to be our employees even if they remain partners, but may be entitled to receive allocations from the deferred bonus pool if they are honorary partners.
+Partners who retire from the partnership upon meeting certain age and service requirements may be designated as honorably retired partners by the partnership committee.
+Honorably retired partners may not act as partners, but may be entitled to allocations from the deferred portion of the annual cash bonus pool described below as retirement pension payments.
+Continuity partners will not be eligible to receive allocations from the annual cash bonus pool if they cease to be our employees even if they remain partners, but may be entitled to receive allocations from the deferred bonus pool if they are honorably retired partners.

 Pursuant to the partnership agreement, amendment of the partnership agreement requires the approval of 75% of the partners in attendance at a meeting of the partners at which not less than 75% of all the partners are in attendance, except that the general partner may effect certain administrative amendments.
 In addition, certain amendments relating to the purposes of the Alibaba Partnership or the manner in which it exercises its nomination rights with respect to our directors require the approval of a majority of our independent directors not nominated or appointed by the Alibaba Partnership.

 Each of the partners holds his or her equity interests in our company directly as an individual or through his or her affiliates.
 We have entered into share retention agreements with each partner.
-These agreements provide that a period of three years from the date on which such person becomes a partner, or for 27 of the existing partners, from January 1, 2014, three of the existing partners, from August 26, 2014, and four of the existing partners, from December 8, 2015, we require that each partner retain at least 60% of the equity interests (including unvested shares and shares underlying vested and unvested awards) that he or she held on the starting date of such three-year period.
-Following the initial three-year holding period and for so long as he or she remains a partner, we require that the partner retain at least 40% of the equity interests (including unvested shares and shares underlying vested and unvested awards) that he or she held on the starting date of the initial three-year holding period.
+These agreements provide that a period of three years from the date on which a person becomes a partner, or for 24 of the existing partners, from January 1, 2014, three of the existing partners, from August 26, 2014, four of the existing partners, from November 25, 2015, four of the existing partners, from January 4, 2017, and one of the existing partners, from January 14, 2018, we require that each partner retain at least 60% of the equity interests (including shares underlying vested and unvested awards) that he or she held on the starting date of the three-year period.
+Following the initial three-year holding period and for so long as he or she remains a partner, we require that the partner retain at least 40% of the equity interests (including shares underlying vested and unvested awards) that he or she held on the starting date of the initial three-year holding period.
 Exceptions to the holding period rules described in the share retention agreements must be approved by a majority of the independent directors.